Rémi Quirion

 Rémi Quirion, (born January 9, 1955) is a Canadian scientist.
-He is the first Chief Scientist of Quebec.
+He is the first Chief Scientist of Quebec, a role he served in from 2011 to 2026.

 Born in Lac-Drolet, Quebec, Quirion received a Ph.D. from Université de Sherbrooke in 1980.
 He was a Professor of Psychiatry at McGill University and Scientific Director of the Douglas Hospital Research Centre.

 Honours

 In 1993, he was made a Knight of the National Order of Quebec.
 In 2004, he was awarded the Government of Quebec's Prix Wilder-Penfield.
 In 2006, he was made an Officer of the Order of Canada.
 He is also a recipient of the Queen Elizabeth II Diamond Jubilee Medal.
 In 1997, he was awarded the Léo-Pariseau Prize and the Prix Michel-Sarrazin in 2007.